-In an extension of the MIT bag model, gluonic excitations of the nucleon, to states where a constituent gluon in the lowest energy transverse electric mode combines with three quarks in a color octet state to form a colorless state in the mass range of 1.600 ± 0.100 GeV, have been broadly discussed since 1983 [3].
+In an extension of the MIT bag model, gluonic excitations of the nucleon to states where a constituent gluon in the lowest energy transverse electric mode combines with three quarks in a color octet state to form a colorless state in the mass range of $1.600 \pm 0.100$ GeV, have been broadly discussed since 1983 [3].

-The gluon flux-tube model applied to hybrid baryons [20, 21] came up with similar quantum numbers of the hybrid states, but predicted considerably higher masses than the bag model.
-For the lowest mass flux-tube hybrid baryon a mass of 1.870 ± 0.100 GeV was found.
-In all cases the lowest mass hybrid baryon was predicted as a $J^P = \frac{1}{2}^+$ state, i.e. a nucleonor Roper-like state.
-Hybrid baryons were also discussed in the large N_c approximation of QCD for heavy quarks [22], which also led to the justification of the constituent glue picture used in the models.
+The gluon flux-tube model applied to hybrid baryons [20, 21] came up with similar quantum numbers for the hybrid states, but predicted considerably higher masses than the bag model.
+For the lowest mass flux-tube hybrid baryon a mass of $1.870 \pm 0.100$ GeV was found.
+In all cases the lowest mass hybrid baryon was predicted as a $J^P = \frac{1}{2}^+$ state, i.e. a nucleon- or Roper-like state.
+Hybrid baryons were also discussed in the large $N_c$ approximation of QCD for heavy quarks [22], which also led to the justification of the constituent glue picture used in the models.
 The high energy behavior of hybrid baryons was discussed in Ref.
 [23].
 However, in contrast to hybrid meson production, which has received great attention both in theory and in experiments, the perceived difficulties of isolating hybrid baryon states from ordinary quark states led this part of the field to remain dormant for several years.